Arjun Kapoor Hits Back At 'Panipat' Memes: These Trolls Need A 'Jadoo Ki Jhappi'

 'You Make Fun Of Me Because I Am Relevant'

-"See, I am done the roast where I made fun of myself.
+"See, I have done the roast where I made fun of myself.
 In my entire career, I will crack joke on myself, you guys have all seen it.
 I don't have any issues.
 If you make fun of me, I am habitual to it.
 You make fun of me because I am relevant.
 You need my face to get eyeballs and I have laughed at many of these in the past, even when 'Half Girlfriend' happened.
 As actors, we do feel a little bad but then we also feel that we are making these people happy."

 "What is meme culture?
 It's about a person who adds two and two to crack a joke.
 Actually he wants to share it with his friends but now, with the advent of social media, one ends up posting them there.
 That's it.
 But today, it's become a business.
 The sad part is that, people are making fun of the character and the film and that's unfair."